Azure/azure-powershell/src/Sql/Sql/help/Get-AzSqlInstanceDatabaseSensitivityRecommendations.md

 ```

 ### -DatabaseName
-The name of the Azure SQL managed instance Database.
+The name of the Azure SQL managed instance database.

 ```yaml
 Type: System.String